 Can you cook raw chicken with rice?

 As long as you heat the chicken to a safe temperature (it should be 165 degrees), it’s totally fine to cook them together.
-In this chicken and rice recipe, we’re bring everything to a boil, which will kill any potential harmful bacteria.
+In this chicken and rice recipe, we’re bringing everything to a boil, which will kill any potential harmful bacteria.

 What to do with leftovers